 The Rising Star Award honours those who are taking giant strides in the first decade since graduating from their Haskayne program.
 The selection committee is seeking out young leaders who are driving innovation in industry and contributing to the community right now, with the potential to join the prestigious ranks of Management Alumni Excellence award winners in the future.

 Big Ideas Bold Leaders Awards

-This award is all about recognizing those who have taken on the challenge of doing something big.
-If you know a Haskayne alumnus/a that had taken on a challenge, created something outstanding or made a big impact this is the award for them.
+This award is all about recognizing those that have taken on the challenge of doing something big.
+If you know a Haskayne alumni that had taken on a challenge, created something outstanding or made a big impact, this is the award for them.

 Meet our 2020 honourees

 Three remarkable and inspiring Haskayne alumni who are making an impact.

 Al Monaco is currently the president and CEO of Enbridge.
 He is known as a champion for Canada’s energy industry.
 As a native Calgarian, Monaco’s roots run deep - building a career starting at Home Oil, then to IPL Energy and over 23 years at Enbridge ascending to his current role, president and CEO of Enbridge Inc., in 2012.

 While at Home Oil, Monaco also worked on his MBA at Haskayne.
 “Al was a part-time MBA student in the fall of 1995 and he kind of stood out because he was diligent, hardworking and really eager,” says Dr. Gordon Sick, PhD, professor emeritus of finance, Haskayne School of Business.
 “Home Oil was being acquired by Anderson Petroleum and Al took on the role of investor relations.
 He was in the news all the time and so Al would come into class and we’d query him.”